On this page you will find answers to frequently asked questions on the following topics:

 What kind of a company can apply for the right to use the Key Flag Symbol?

 The Key Flag Symbol is a registered collective mark granted by Finnish Work.
 It can be granted to a member company of Finnish Work that has a business ID and fulfils the criteria of the mark.
-The Key Flag Symbol can be granted to a product manufactured in Finland or a service produced in Finland by a Finnish-owned company (including online shops).
+The Key Flag Symbol can be granted to a product manufactured in Finland, a service produced in Finland by a Finnish-owned company or to a Finnish online store with a warehouse located in Finland.

 Who grants the Key Flag Symbol?